Grading learner performance

 A scale is defined where an alphabetic letter denotes a certain score range.
 For example 'A+' for 91-100%.
 Furthermore, within a specific course, categories can be defined and the score weightage can be varied between categories.
 For example, if two categories are defined, 20% weightage for assessment and 80% for online test.
 If the learner scores full marks 18 marks out of 20 on both.
 Then he/she will secure A+ Grade.

 A fairly simple grading system where weightage is split across various categories and the learner pass/fail status is displayed based on the score they obtain.
 For example, If the course pass percentage is configured at 40% and the learner scores above 40% across both categories.
 Then he/she will secure Pass Grade.

 - Total Points

-Total points is the simple summation of all the scores achieved by the learners across a specific course.
+Total points are the simple summation of all the scores achieved by the learners across a specific course.
 For example, if a course contains an assessment valued at 20 marks and an online test valued at 80 marks.
-If, he or she obtains 16 and 70 in total, then the Total Points obtained is 16+70 = 86 Points.
-Total Points does not support category based weightage.
+If he or she obtains 16 and 70 in total, then the Total Points obtained is 16+70 = 86 Points.
+Total Points does not support category-based weightage.

 - No Grades

 If you think a Grading system is not required for your organization, the No Grades option disables all grading on the whole.